 A heavy infestation will destroy all spring growth.
 Larvae take shallow bites out of newly set, young fruit; these injured areas eventually scab over and russet.
 Infestations are spotty and may be isolated in certain areas of an orchard.

 Western tussock moth is common throughout California, especially in unsprayed orchards.
 Monitor for egg masses in winter and larvae in spring to determine need for treatment.

 Organically Acceptable Methods

-Sprays of Bacillus thuringiensis or the organic formulation of spinosad (Entrust) are acceptable for use in an organically managed orchard.
+Sprays of Bacillus thuringiensis and the Entrust formulation of spinosad are organically acceptable.